 For pediatric patients, one study found that neuroimaging (MRI head, neck, and chest if indicated) identified a cause in up to 33% of cases.
 40 Unlike in adults, neoplasms such as neuroblastoma and Ewing sarcoma are the most common etiologies for Horner's syndrome identified by neuroimaging in pediatric patients.

 Localized facial pain (including trigeminal neuralgia)

-Advanced imaging is considered medically necessary for evaluation when localized facial pain is persistent and unexplained, and when the results of imaging will impact management.
+Advanced imaging is considered medically necessary for evaluation when localized facial pain is persistent and unexplained.